Explore the world of illuminating light and contemporary art at the world’s largest light art museum.

 By Car

-Liberty Square Garage is the nearest car parking to Light Art Museum Budapest, only five minutes walk away.
+Liberty Square Garage is the nearest car park to Light Art Museum Budapest, only five minutes walk away.

 Light Art Museum timings